lightbody/roadmapper/README.md

 ## 4. Configure OAuth settings

-Edit `conf/overrides.conf` and enter the root URL, client ID, and client secret.
+Copy `conf/overrides.sample.conf` to `conf/overrides.conf` and enter the root URL, client ID, and client secret.
 If you're a New Relic employee, you can get these values by asking another Roadmapper developer.
 If you're not a New Relic employee, you'll need to have your own OAuth 2 server up and running with a client set up using a redirect URL of `http://localhost:9000/auth/callback`.

 Note: You can also optionally configure the OAuth values using environment variables: OAUTH_ROOT_URL, OAUTH_CLIENT_ID, and OAUTH_CLIENT_SECRET respectively.